" "

 Federal Trade Commission Act (FTC Act)

 The FTC Act also regulates direct mail marketing.
-This act is in place to protect U.S. citizens against any kind of trade-related advertising that could be considered:
+This act, along with the regulatory framework surrounding the U.S. Postal Service, is in place to protect U.S. citizens against any kind of trade-related advertising that could be considered:

 • deceptive